JFan2016/CarND-Advanced-Lane-Lines/README.md

 7.  annotated image, with sliding windows, selected pixels, and modeled curves

+The code for this function is shown here.

     def detect_lines_sliding_window(warped_binary):
         # Assuming you have created a warped binary image called "warped_binary"
         # Take a histogram of the bottom half of the image